meta-llama/llama-models/models/llama3_1/MODEL_CARD.md

 </table>

-**Supported languages: **English, German, French, Indonesian, Italian, Portuguese, Hindi, Spanish, Thai, and Vietnamese.
+**Supported languages: **English, German, French, Italian, Portuguese, Hindi, Spanish, and Thai.

 **Llama 3.1 family of models**.
 Token counts refer to pretraining data only.
 All model versions use Grouped-Query Attention (GQA) for improved inference scalability.